A tribute to Raul, a man who made top-level games look like exhibitions

-And even though he will bring down his career in Japan, Andrés Iniesta will benefit from that same extra notch of fondness from neutrals having stuck around at Barcelona until he felt his body could no longer meet the demands of European club football.
+And even though he’s seeing his career in Japan, Andres Iniesta will benefit from that same extra notch of fondness from neutrals having stuck around at Barcelona until he felt his body could no longer meet the demands of European club football.

 Alternatively, starting out at your hometown club then going on to enjoy an illustrious career elsewhere before returning to finish your career back home is another narrative which every football fan can appreciate.

 It’s why each summer brings us louder and louder calls for Cristiano Ronaldo to return home to Sporting, or Zlatan Ibrahimovic to pay Malmo another visit before retirement.

 Raul was able to follow neither of those narratives.
 Like Iniesta at Barca, he had signed a lifetime contract at Real and looked sure to see out his career at the Bernabeu, but aged 33 and having been reduced to a bit-part player, he waved goodbye.
 He felt he had more to give.